model-checking/kani/rmc-docs/src/tutorial-real-code.md

 1. We got some advice on how to choose a higher-value starting point for a first proof.
 2. We got some advice on how to choose an easier starting point for a first proof.
-3. We got some advice on hwo to structure our first proof, at least initially.
+3. We got some advice on how to structure our first proof, at least initially.

 > TODO: This section is incomplete.
 We should probably add an example session of finding a proof to write for, perhaps, Firecracker.